Share on Facebook

 That’s where a personal injury attorney becomes essential.
 A lawyer can trace which company actually employs the driver, determine who owns or has insurance on the vehicle, and pursue the correct claim.
 In these cases, Amazon’s policies, training standards, or delivery quotas play a major role in these crashes.

-Who’s Responsible When an Amazon Driver Causes a Crash?
+Who Is Liable When an Amazon Driver Causes a Crash?

 Determining liability in Amazon-related accidents can feel like peeling an onion, each layer reveals another party involved.
 Here are the potential entities in the case:

 1.)
-Amazon Delivery Service Partner (DSP)
+Amazon’s Delivery Service Partners (DSPs)

 If the driver worked for an Amazon DSP, that company’s commercial insurance policy usually covers the damages.
 Amazon itself might also be partially responsible if the driver was following its delivery schedule or safety policies at the time.

 2.)
-Amazon Flex Driver
+Independent Amazon Flex Drivers

 Flex drivers use personal vehicles, but when they’re actively delivering a package, Amazon provides a $1 million commercial liability policy.
 However, that coverage applies only while on an active delivery route, not between deliveries or after logging off.